Sintered filters are better for high-pressure applications because they combine high mechanical strength,

 | Cleanability | Extends service life and reduces downtime |

-Sintered porous metal filters are specifically suited for these demanding conditions because their porous structure is formed through metallurgical bonding between metal particles.
+Sintered porous metal filters are specifically suited for these demanding conditions because

 This creates: